A soon-to-be father, a beloved brother and a state champion among US service members killed in Kabul attack - KESQ

 Rylee McCollum

-The family of US Marine Rylee McCollum confirmed to CNN that he died in Thursday’s blast.

-Roice McCollum, Rylee’s older sister, said her brother, who was 20 years old, was “an amazing man with a passion for the Marines.”
+Roice McCollum, the older sister of US Marine Rylee McCollum, told CNN her brother, who was 20 years old, was “an amazing man with a passion for the Marines.”

 He was a lance corporal, she added.